Winged "Spartak". Chapter 2. Additional

 At the same time, Bolkhovitinov proposed a four-engine bomber "D" project, the main feature of which was the placement of M-40 diesel engines in tandem, one after the other.
 Work on the bomber were, however, were interrupted due to the outbreak of war.

-In the autumn of 1941, the Bolkhovitipov Design Bureau (KB-293) was evacuated to the village of Bilimbay near Sverdlovsk, to the base of the Fotolot workshops.
-It was there in KB V.F.
-Bolkhoviti-Nova unfolded the epic of creating a BI-1 rocket fighter.
-Although the aircraft received the designation "BI" by the capital letters of its authors, Bereznyak and Isaev, many persistently deciphered the BI index as "Bolkhovitinov's fighter".
+In the autumn of 1941, the Bolkhovitinov Design Bureau (KB-293) was evacuated to the village of Bilimbay near Sverdlovsk, to the base of the Fotolet workshops.
+It was there that the epic of creating the rocket BI-1 fighter.
+Although the aircraft received the designation "BI" from the capital letters of its authors - Bereznyak and Isaev, many stubbornly deciphered the index "BI" as "Bolkhovitinov fighter".

 Conclusion